Overview

 )

-2. LLM Integration: The tool calls OpenAI from within the Galileo Python SDK to generate recommendations.
-The default is to use GPT 4o for its success in tool-calling, however feel free to use whatever model suits your fancy.
-Do note that every model will have its own strengths and weaknesses.
+2. LLM Integration: The tool calls OpenAI through the Galileo Python SDK to generate recommendations.
+The default uses GPT-4o for its success in tool-calling, but you can use any supported model.

-3. Response Parsing: The tool processes the LLM’s response to extract a clean list of recommendations.
+3. Response Processing: The tool processes the LLM’s response to extract a clean list of recommendations.

 Galileo Integration: Similar to the Weather Tool, recommendations are traced with: